Race for Texas Intensifies Amid Surging Turnout, COVID Cases

 Joining Harris was former Texas Democratic congressman and presidential candidate Beto O’Rourke, who knocked on doors trying to increase turnout.
 O’Rourke also struggled to attract voters along the heavily Democratic border two years ago in his narrow U.S. Senate loss, faring worse in some South Texas counties than Clinton had.

-He said Rio Grande Valley voters will likely be motivated by Trump's bungled coronavirus response.
+He said Rio Grande Valley voters will likely be motivated by the Trump's bungled coronavirus response.

 “This part of Texas has borne witness to the cruelty of the Trump administration," O'Rourke said.